JeffreyWay/Laravel-4-Generators/readme.md

 - It parsed the `fields` options, and added those fields.
 - The drop method is smart enough to realize that, in reverse, the table should be dropped entirely.

-To declare fields, use a comma-separated list of key:value pairs, where `key` is the name of the field, and `value` is the [column type](http://four.laravel.com/docs/schema#adding-columns).
+To declare fields, use a comma-separated list of key:value:option sets, where `key` is the name of the field, `value` is the [column type](http://four.laravel.com/docs/schema#adding-columns), and `option` is a way to specify indexes and such, like `unique` or `nullable`.
 Here are some examples:

 - `--fields="first:string, last:string"`
 - `--fields="age:integer, yob:date"`
+- `--fields="username:string:unique, age:integer:nullable"`

 As a final demonstration, let's run a migration to remove the `completed` field from a `tasks` table.